directus/visual-editing/readme.md

 ## Documentation

-Documentation covering the set up and functionality for both the client library and the studio module can be found in the [Directus documentation](https://directus.io/docs/guides/content/visual-editor).
+Documentation covering the setup and functionality for both the frontend library and the studio module can be found in the [Directus documentation](https://directus.io/docs/guides/content/visual-editor).

 ## Test Website